JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 1. You can generate a theme for your Compose app using the [Material Theme Builder](https://m3.material.io/theme-builder#/custom).
+   Pick your colors, pick your fonts, then click **Export theme** in the bottom right corner.
-   When you're done picking colors, click **Export** in the top right corner and select the **Jetpack Compose (Theme.kt)** option.
+2. On the export screen, click the **Export** dropdown and select the **Jetpack Compose (Theme.kt)** option.
-2. Unpack the archive and copy the `theme` folder into the `composeApp/src/androidMain/kotlin/com/jetbrains/spacetutorial` directory.
+3. Unpack the archive and copy the `theme` folder into the `composeApp/src/androidMain/kotlin/com/jetbrains/spacetutorial` directory.

    ![theme directory location](theme-directory.png){width=299}

-3. In each theme file, `Color.kt` and `Theme.kt`, make sure that the package line refers to your package:
+4. In each theme file, `Color.kt` and `Theme.kt`, make sure that the package line refers to your package:

     ```kotlin
     package com.jetbrains.spacetutorial.theme
     ```

-4. In the `Color.kt` file, add two variables for colors you are going to use for successful and unsuccessful launches:
+5. In the `Color.kt` file, add two variables for colors you are going to use for successful and unsuccessful launches:

     ```kotlin
     val app_theme_successful = Color(0xff4BB543)